sBuiltaJr/imageGenSD/README.md

 Only the command author is allowed to use the navigation buttons.

-`removekeygen {tier}`
+`remove {type} {tier}`

-- Remove at least one Character Profile from Key Generation work.
+- Remove at least one Character Profile from a given type of work.

-Allows a user to free key generation work slots from as many character profiles as is allowed by their economy settings.
+Allows a user to free work slots of the given type from as many character profiles as is allowed by their economy settings.
 Multiple characters can be removed in a single action.

+`type` is a list of different actions that can be assigned workers.
+Defaults to the Dungeon Exploration Team type.

 `tier` indicates which tier should be managed, with 1 as the lowest and 6 as the highest.
 The command defaults to tier 1 if no selection is provided.